 - Batchbook: A customer relationship management tool for freelancers.

 - Joomla: One of the popular content management system.

 - Posterous: A Personal Webspace and makes sharing best content from the web easy for you.
 Perfect Freelance app for bookmarking.

 - Skitch: Quickly capture, edit and share images with comments.

-- Django: Ahigh level Pythin Web framework.
+- Django: A high-level Python Web framework.

 - Google Adwords: A perfect tool to advertise your Freelance work.
 Follow our Little Adwords guide to get started.

-I’m quite surprise to miss seeing Skype and teamviewer here, as they are also quite popular.
-Anyways, if you are a Freelancer in any field, I recommend you to have a look at above listed apps and you might fall in love with many of them.
+I’m quite surprise to miss seeing Skype and TeamViewer here, as they are also quite popular.
+Anyways, if you are a Freelancer in any field, I recommend you to have a look at above-listed apps, and you might fall in love with many of them.

 Do let us know, what other Freelance apps you missed seeing in the list?
-And don’t forget to pin this Infographic on Pinterest and let other know about amazing tools which are available online for you and other freelancers.
+And don’t forget to pin this Infographic on Pinterest and let other know about amazing tools that are available online for you and other freelancers.